cobalt-uoft/uoft-scrapers/README.md

 # UofT Scrapers
-This is a library of scrapers for various UofT websites.
+This is a library of scrapers for various University of Toronto websites.
 It is built to generate up-to-date databases for [Cobalt](https://github.com/cobalt-io), but can be used as a stand-alone script for anyone to utilize.

 ## Requirements
  - [python3](https://www.python.org/download/releases/3.4.3/)